 • The Canadian dollar strengthened sharply against the US dollar (USD) over the past quarter by 8.6% -- a record by some estimates.
 In the meantime, the Canadian dollar remains under its highs set against the euro over a year ago.
 The USD has

-continued to weaken against
+continued to weaken against the euro.

 However, gradually, several "risk" factors began to cumulate.
 Housing prices became expensive relative to household incomes, and secondly, potentially unstable financial conditions developed as overall debt levels soared.